platformsh/platformsh-docs/docs/src/integrations/activity/webhooks.md

 platform integration:add --type=webhook --url=A-URL-THAT-CAN-RECEIVE-THE-POSTED-JSON
 ```

-The webhook URL will receive a POST message for every "Activity" that is triggered, and the message will contain complete information about the entire state of the project at that time.
+The webhook URL receives a POST message for every "Activity" that is triggered, the message contains complete information about the entire state of the project at that time.
 In practice most of the message can be ignored but is available if needed.
 The most commonly used values are documented below.